Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Case Studies

 First, we apply the three MOR methods on the three-node and Net1 networks under zero and non-zero initial conditions and static hydraulic profiles.
-The results shown in Figures \ref{fig:MoRRMSE} and \ref{fig:TK3NNet1} validate that all methods prove their ability to reduce the model dimensions with relatively low RMSEs for different $n_r$ values.
+The results shown in Figures \ref{fig:MoRRMSE} and \ref{fig:TK3NNet1} validate that all methods are able to reduce the model dimensions with relatively low RMSEs for different $n_r$ values.
 These RMSEs get lower with increasing the $n_r$ values and are lower for the scenario of zero initial conditions compared to the case of non-zero initial conditions.
 For the scenario with non-zero initial conditions, initial chlorine concentrations are 0.5 mg/L network-wide; the initial fictitious reactant concentrations at TK1 in the three-node network and Tank 11 in Net1 are 0.05 mg/L. Fig. \ref{fig:TK3NNet1} shows the chlorine and fictitious reactant concentrations for both scenarios of initial conditions at TK1 of the three-node network and Tank 11 of Net1 for the full-order model and the reduced-order models using all three MOR producers.
 It is observed that the reduced-order models give almost identical results to the full-order one for the step response at TK1 and for a regular node along the network for Tank 1 for the two scenarios of zero and non-zero initial conditions.
-On the contrary, in \cite{wang2022model} the POD method gives high errors for the scenario of non-zero initial concentrations under single-species dynamics as the input-output relationship is not correctly captured when the initial values are treated as inputs into the system.
+On the contrary, these results differ from \cite{wang2022model}, where the POD method was found to have higher errors for the scenario of non-zero initial concentrations under single-species dynamics as the input-output relationship is not correctly captured when the initial values are treated as inputs into the system.
 In our study, this effect is mitigated by building the offline snapshot with a higher impulse signal by the booster stations which results in favoring the actual locations of booster stations.

-Meanwhile, it is worth mentioning that MOR methods' performance depends intensively on the locations of the sensors and actuators and their reflection on network-wide observability and controllability.
+Meanwhile, it is worth mentioning that MOR methods' performance is significantly impacted by the locations of the sensors and actuators and their reflection on network-wide observability and controllability.
 This leads to inaccurate or unstable results in some cases and in some other scenarios.
 However, the allocation of these sensors and actuators for each network is out of this paper's scope and we solve assuming the predetermination of their locations.